Website Accessibility – A Brief Background

 The Internet is just as helpful to them as it does to able-bodied persons, so having a website be accessible to them is very important.

 In order to make a website accessible to a wide audience, the design must be done in a way that makes it readable and usable to anyone.
 Other than that, screen readers and other accessibility tools may be used for those who may not be able to see well.

 The Internet is worth making accessible to everyone, which is why your website’s accessibility must never be overlooked.
 By accommodating those who may not be as capable in viewing your website as ordinary folks would, it shows you as empathic and thoughtful, not to mention that it gets more views as an immediate result.

 The UN Convention on the Rights of Persons with Disabilities has been ratified continuously through the years, and it promotes access for people with disabilities for new communication and information, especially from the Internet.

-Organizations like majority of the government agencies, many educational institutions, industry and Non-Governmental (Non-Profit) Organizations (NGO) are the primary respondents subjected to these laws on web accessibility.
+Organizations like the majority of the government agencies, many educational institutions, industry and Non-Governmental (Non-Profit) Organizations (NGOs) are the primary respondents subjected to these laws on web accessibility.

 Because of the different demands that stem from the need to comply with this law, here’s a list of guides on Section 508 Compliance:

 - What is Section 508 – a basic rundown of what Section 508 is, along with answers to questions like why comply, who is responsible, myths and facts on Section 508, and what is Section 504.

 - Section 508 Checklist – it’s a checklist of standards on HTML and Scripts, Plug-ins, Java, etc. This may not be the official checklist for Section 508, but this checklist has provided the ideal guidelines set by the said law.
 It is also available on different translations for international users.